 1921 In addition to his popular Follies, Florenz Ziegfeld opens the somewhat naughtier Ziegfeld Midnight Frolic at the New Amsterdam Roof Theatre, which he rechristens the Danse de Follies.
-It stars Leon Errol, Will Rogers and the dance team of Carlos and Inez.
+It stars Leon Errol, Will Rogers, and the dance team of Carlos and Inez.

 1960 Advise and Consent, Allen Drury's political best seller, is adapted for the stage by Loring Mandel.
-Franklin Schaffner directs a cast that includes Ed Begley, Richard Kiley, Kevin McCarthy and Barnard Hughes.
+Franklin Schaffner directs a cast that includes Ed Begley, Richard Kiley, Kevin McCarthy, and Barnard Hughes.

 1962 Sid Caesar stars in Little Me, a parody of an ambitious poor girl's memoirs by Patrick Dennis, adapted for the stage by Neil Simon.
 Songs are by Cy Coleman and Carolyn Leigh.
 Virginia Martin and Nancy Andrews are part of the cast dancing to Bob Fosse's choreography.
 The show runs 257 performances.
-Little Me will later be revived on Broadway in productions starring Victor Garber (1981) and Martin Short (1998).
+Little Me is later revived on Broadway in productions starring Victor Garber (1981) and Martin Short (1998).

 2011 A revival of Noël Coward's 1930 comedy Private Lives, featuring that other famous balcony scene of the theatre, opens on Broadway at the Music Box Theatre.
 Kim Cattrall and Paul Gross star, under the direction of Richard Eyre.

 2014 Bill Condon's reimagined production of Bill Russell and Henry Krieger's short-lived 1997 musical Side Show opens on Broadway at the St. James Theatre.
 Erin Davie and Emily Padgett star as conjoined twins Violet and Daisy Hilton.
-The show once again fails to attract an audience, and closes after 56 performances.
+The show once again fails to attract an audience, and it closes after 56 performances.